 Your Body’s Function

-Your heart can experience abnormal rhythms, different types of heart disease, even heart attacks.
+Your heart can experience abnormal rhythms, different types of heart disease, and even heart attacks.
 You may suffer from high blood pressure.

 And in an effort to control something in your life, your eating can get out of wack.
 You will either eat too much which leads to obesity.
 (Generally, overeating is a calming of your mind, since your brain figures if you’re eating, you aren’t under attack).
 Or you won’t eat enough, because that takes too much time and you need to be ready for action.